 - Sprinkle the besan on the okra.

 - Again, gently mix the besan with the okra.
-The besan must evenly coat the okra.
+The besan and the seasonings must evenly coat the okra slices.

-- Marinate the okra in this mixture for 25-30 minutes.
+- Marinate the okra in this mixture for 20 to 30 minutes.
 You could also keep it for an hour.

-- In your kadai, heat 2 to 3 tablespoons oil.
+- In your kadai (wok) or a frying pan, heat 2 to 3 tablespoons oil.

 - Add a batch of marinated okra and fry.
 You can fry in three to four batches depending on the size of kadai.
 Add more oil if required while frying okra.